|Birth: ||Jun., 2007|

 So I opened the windows about 2 inches and started the car for the mile drive home.

 The air was filled with cat hair and I was starting to heat up and sweat so away I went.
-I just rolled my lips in so none of the hair wouldn't get on them, breathed through my nose and away we went.
+I just rolled my lips in so none of the hair would get on'em, breathed through my nose and away we went.
 She never left her hide-e-hole the whole ride but she did watch me with those golden eyes, never took'em off me, I don't think.

 We got home without incident.
 I pulled into the drive and shut the car off.
 Another change and she didn't like it, she'd just gotten used to the riding in the car thing.
 I wanted to catch her and get food and water out for her before I let her go that way maybe she wouldn't run off.